-Written by Scott Bower, Mike Theroux, Ranjan Agarwal, Preet Bell, Russell Kruger and Patrick Schembri
+Written By Scott Bower, Mike Theroux, Ranjan Agarwal, Preet Gill, Russell Kruger and Patrick Schembri

 Good faith requires a party who has a discretionary power under a contract to exercise that discretion in accordance with the purposes for which it was conferred, the Supreme Court of Canada recently held in Wastech Services Ltd v Greater Vancouver Sewerage and Drainage District, 2021 SCC 7.
 This duty applies to all contracts and operates irrespective of the parties' intentions.